fpetru/WebApiMongoDB/README.md

  - MongoDb - Installation and configuration using MongoDB C# Driver v.2
  - Make a full ASP.NET WebApi project connected async to MongoDB

+ ####How to run it
+ - Download or clone this project locally
+ - Install the tools - see here more details: [http://qappdesign.com/using-mongodb-with-net-core-webapi](http://qappdesign.com/using-mongodb-with-net-core-webapi)
+ - Run first the MongoDB server (details in the article)
+ - Then in the console, within the current project folder, run the next two commands:"dotnet restore", and then "dotnet run"
+ - The ASP.NET Core WebAPI will run using IIS (default settings: http://localhost:5000)